-1.8.3 Init on module at Gemalto site
+1.8.3 Pre-personalization on module at Gemalto site

-Figure 2: LC1: Init on module at Gemalto site
+Figure 2: LC1: Pre-personalization on module at Gemalto site

-Figure 2: LC1: Init on module at Gemalto site describes the standard Life Cycle.
-The module is manufactured at the founder site.
-It is then shipped to Gemalto site where it is initialized and prepersonalized and then shipped to the Personalizer directly or after through the Inlay manufacturer.
+Figure 2: LC1: Pre-personalization on module at Gemalto site describes the standard Life Cycle.
+The IC is manufactured at the founder site.
+It is then shipped to Gemalto site where it is pre-personalized.
+The transformation of wafers into modules can be performed either at the founder site or at Gemalto site.
+The modules are then shipped to the Personalizer or to the Inlay manufacturer.
+In the latter case, The Inlay manufacturer ships the inlays to the Personalizer

-During the shipment from Gemalto to the Personalizer, the module is protected by a diversified key.
+During the shipment from Gemalto to the Personalizer or the Inlay manufacturer, the module is protected by a diversified key.

-1.8.4 Init on module at Founder site
+1.8.4 Pre-personalization at Founder site

-Figure 3: LC2 Init on module at Founder site
+Figure 3: LC2 Pre-personalization at Founder site

 LC2 is an alternative to LC1.
-Figure 3: LC2 Init on module at Founder site describes the Life Cycle when the customer whishes to receive wafers directly from the founder.
-In this case, initialization and pre-personalization, which include sensitive operations such as the loading of patches, take place at the founder site.
+Figure 3: LC2 Pre-personalization at Founder site describes the Life Cycle when the customer wishes to receive the IC directly from the founder.
+In this case, pre-personalization, which includes sensitive operations such as the loading of patches, takes place at the founder site.
 The creation of files is started by the founder and completed by the personalizer.
 During the shipment from the founder to the Personalizer, the module is protected by a diversified key.

-1.8.5 Init on inlay at Gemalto site
+1.8.5 Pre-personalization on inlay at Gemalto site

-Figure 4: LC3: Init on inlay at Gemalto site
+Figure 4: LC3: Pre-personalization on inlay at Gemalto site

 LC3 is another alternative to LC1.
-Figure 4: LC3: Init on inlay at Gemalto site describes the Life Cycle when the Gemalto whishes to receive inlays instead of modules from the founder.
+Figure 4: LC3: Pre-personalization on inlay at Gemalto site describes the Life Cycle when the Gemalto wishes to receive inlays instead of IC or modules from the founder.
 In this case, the founder ships the module to the Inlay manufacturer.

-During the shipment from the founder to Gemalto, the module is protected by a diversified key.
+During the shipment from the founder to Gemalto, the IC or module is protected by a diversified key.